dnlomio/DomainShield/README.md

 ## 📄 License

-This project is licensed under the GNU License - see the [LICENSE](https://github.com/Debajyoti0-0/DomainShield/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author